 After telling them I no longer believed I tried to explain why.
 I tried to point out the issues, expose the lies so that maybe they would understand and not be so sad.
 The religion they trusted was the one really editing the history, tweaking it just so, a little edit here and there just enough to give you the impression they want you to have.
 Twisting the words of previous prophets to make them line up with todays doctrine while not letting on they were doing so.

 It didn’t work.
 Luckily I wasn’t disowned and save for a few serious bumps along the road as we settled into a new level of mutual respect we are still a family.
 But helping my mom and my dad see what had led me to my conclusions, not a chance of it.
 This meant they were sad.
 They were destined to be sad because the biggest best thing in the whole Mormon faith is the idea of the eternal family.
 It is why you give up 10% of your money every year and on top of that swear to give the church everything you own and not ever talk bad about the leaders.
 This is what you do to make it to the temple.
-A place that last time I was there my dad shed tears of joy because seeing all his family in that place confirmed to him they’d be his for eternity.
+The last time I was there my dad shed tears of joy because seeing all his family in that place confirmed to him they’d be his for eternity.

 Now I can only imagine the pain he and my mother feel when they sit in that celestial room and my wife and I are absent.
 I am sure they have cried many a tear for the loss they felt as from their perspective we tore apart the family.

 As an apostate I often hear the ‘you can leave the church but you can’t leave it alone’ refrain.
 Some days I want to shout the reason I can’t leave it alone is because you Mr. church sold my parents a false hope.
 You got them so invested in it that they will believe you before they will even consider the possibility that their own flesh and blood might have a point.
 It is really simple.
 If you were lying to them with your promise that the only way their family will be together forever is to do what you say, then it is you that is responsible for the pain and the tears they feel.
-You are responsible Mr. church for the failures my parents now think they are deep inside because they failed to mislead me the same way that you did them.
+You are responsible Mr. church for the failures my parents now think they are because they failed to mislead me the same way that you did them.

 You have repeatedly and systematically lied to members for decades all in an attempt to not upset their testimonies.
 Worse yet it is the kind of lie Mr. Church that you can’t blame on anyone.
 A leader that has never studied the history himself simply declares that anything that jeopardizes faith is wrong, so a peon in the system inserts three little dots … to take out three little words ‘who has means‘1 completely changing the original intent to correlate with the current idea that you should pay tithing even if you can’t afford to feed your children.
 But I can’t blame a single person, because for the most part every leader I personally know is a pretty decent bloke doing the best job he knows how, just as deceived by the previous generation of teachings as I was.

-Either the church is true or it isn’t.
+Either the church is true or it isn’t right?
 If it’s not then you have caused my sweet parents tremendous pain for no reason, you blame me for it sure, but why?
 Because I was curious enough to look at the past you didn’t want looked at?
 Because I was rational enough to test the critiques you taught me to use when considering other religions against my own beliefs?

 Maybe it’s because I thought too much.
 Maybe it is because I couldn’t just shut up and pretend to believe.
 You could very well be right that if I had continued to hide your secrets that all would be well with my family.
 No one would be the wiser and the celestial room would still be causing my parents tears of joy instead of tears of pain.